Applications for Summer 2020 are not yet open – please check back later this winter.

-Applications for 2020 courses will open in November 2019.
-Students are encouraged to apply as early as possible.
 Applications will be accepted after March 1st for courses with space available.
 For more information, contact Stacy Markman, FHL Student Coordinator.

 Summer Term A

 Monday, June 15 – Friday, July 17, 2020 (5 weeks)

 • Students should plan to arrive at FHL on Sunday, June 14 after 3:00 p.m.
 The first meal provided for students is dinner served on Sunday, June 14, 6:00-6:30 p.m.

 • Students will depart FHL after morning classes on Friday, July 17.
 The last meal included for students is lunch served on Friday, July 17, 12:15-12:45 p.m.
 Students will be asked to move their belongings out of the dorms by 11:00 a.m.
 Those staying for lunch may store their luggage in the FHL Dining Hall until lunch is completed.

 Monday, July 20 – Friday, August 21, 2020 (5 weeks)

 •Students should plan to arrive at FHL on Sunday, July 19 after 3:00 p.m.
 The first meal provided for students is dinner served on Sunday, July 19, 6:00-6:30 p.m.

 • Students will depart FHL after morning classes on Friday, August 21.
 The last meal included for students is lunch served on Friday, August 21, 12:15-12:45 p.m.
 Students will be asked to move their belongings out of the dorms by 11:00 a.m.
 Those staying for lunch may store their luggage in the FHL Dining Hall until lunch is completed.

 • Each 5-week course in Summer Term A and Summer Term B will be 9 credits.